-Thornton Heath: House collapses after fire and explosion
+Thornton Heath: Three rescued as house collapses after explosion

 - Published

-A terraced house has collapsed following a fire and an explosion in south London.
+Three people were rescued by firefighters as an explosion destroyed a terraced house in south London.

-Six fire engines and about 40 firefighters were deployed to the building on Galpin's Road in Thornton Heath at about 07:10 BST.
+Six fire engines and about 40 firefighters were sent to the building on Galpin's Road in Thornton Heath at about 07:10 BST.

 London Ambulance Service said it had sent "a number of resources" to the property, while police are also at the scene.